vippsas/management-api/management-api-guide.md

 ### Scenarios

-**Please note:** The only method Vipps has to verify that a user has the right to sign a MA for a merchant is by using data from [Brønnøysundregistrene](https://brreg.no).
+**Please note:** The only method Vipps has to verify that a user has the right to sign an MA for a merchant is by using data from [Brønnøysundregistrene](https://brreg.no).
 It is therefore a requirement that the user logging in on [portal.vipps.no](https://portal.vipps.no)